China will 'never seek hegemony,' Xi says in reform speech

 Chinese President Xi Jinping applauds during a conference to commemorate the 40th anniversary of China's Reform and Opening Up policy at the Great Hall of the People in Beijing, Tuesday, Dec.
 18, 2018.
 (AP Photo/Mark Schiefelbein)

-China will never seek hegemony, President Xi Jinping said Tuesday as global concerns persist over the country's growing economic influence.
+China will never pursue hegemony, President Xi Jinping said Tuesday as global concerns persist over the country's growing economic influence.

 Continue Reading Below